 - The registration fee is $460.00* per team and is payable on registration (*inc GST).
 This registration fee is non-refundable

-- Please click HERE to view the new registration procedure and a step by step guide to ensure you are ready to go first thing in the morning!
+- Please click HERE to view the new registration procedure and a step by step guide to ensure you are ready to go!

 About the KOKODA Challenge

-- Minimum Age requirements: Teams in the Kokoda Challenge is turning 15 yrs of age in the year of the event.
+- Minimum Age requirements for Teams in the Kokoda Challenge is turning 15 yrs of age in the year of the event.
 There are no age restrictions over 18 yrs.
 We have had several competitors in their seventies participate.
-Iit is up to the individuals fitness and doctors recommendation.
+It is up to the individual's fitness and doctors recommendation.

 - The course is 96 km with 14 major checkpoints